benmatselby/precis/README.md

   -current-iteration string
     	What is the current iteration
-  -d	Run in debug mode
-  -display-travis
+  -display-github
+    	Do you want to show GitHub information? (default true) -display-travis
     	Do you want to show Travis CI information? (default true) -display-vsts
-    	Do you want to show Visual Studio Team Services information? (default true) -interval string
+    	Do you want to show Visual Studio Team Services information?
+  -github-owner string
+    	The GitHub CI owner (or define env var GITHUB_OWNER) -github-token string
+    	The GitHub CI authentication token (or define env var GITHUB_TOKEN) -interval string
     	The refresh rate for the dashboard (default "60s") -travis-owner string